mschmulen/connecting-sencha-extjs-node/README.md

 ###Initializing StrongLoop LoopBack and Sencha extjs

-Using the slc command line and sencha cmd its very easy to scaffold a Node server with a Sencha extJS application.
+Using the slc command line and Sencha Cmd its very easy to scaffold a Node server with a Sencha extJS application.

 1. Create your loopback node project with dlc ```slc lb project strongloop-server```
 1. ```cd strongloop-server```